kephas-software/kephas-sharepoint/README.md

-# Kephas SharePoint document uploader service
+# Kephas Integration Services for Microsoft SharePoint Online
-This application helps organizations upload their digitalized documents to SharePoint Online.
+The application automate the business flow of the digitalized documents using SharePoint Online, helping users concentrate on their actual work.

 # System requirements
 The application runs on following operating systems: